heodawoon/Social-Factors-and-Distinct-Network-Associations-in-Fluid-Intelligence/README.md

 official UK Biobank procedure (https://www.ukbiobank.ac.uk/).

 To verify pipeline functionality without UK Biobank access, users may generate a synthetic dataset matching the expected column structure.
-The expected variable structure and data types are documented in the preprocessing scripts under `Data_process/`.
+The 506 variables used in the analysis (21 social, 438 health-related, 48 brain) are described in detail in the **Methods section of the manuscript** ("Variables and measures") and in **Supplementary Tables 10–13**, which list all features with their UK Biobank field numbers and coding schemes.
+Researchers with UK Biobank access can use these descriptions to construct a dataset compatible with the preprocessing scripts in `Data_process/`.

 ### Expected Output
 When run on the actual UK Biobank dataset, the pipeline produces: